General Assembly candidates' environmental report cards reveal partisan divides

 “I feel like I have to fight harder and do the right thing so that we have the opportunity to preserve agriculture and that means open space and that means good votes that usually skew more on ballots toward conservation votes,” Vogel said.

 The Republican Party of Virginia has a majority in the House of Delegates and Virginia Senate.
-The environment and clean energy are not included in the party’s priorities.
+The environment and clean energy are not included

 “I wish I could have seen more of the candidates from both sides who are running for office talking about the environment,” said Guzman.
 “I believe that it should be part of the three main issues of your campaign if you are considering running for office.”